[Rev. 5/2/2022 8:34:52 AM--2021]

 (Added to NRS by 1985, 1073)

-3. The Board of Directors may, upon majority vote, make reports and recommendations to the Commissioner upon any matter germane to the solvency, liquidation, rehabilitation or conservation of any member insurer.
-Such reports and recommendations are not public documents.
+1. The Board of Directors may, upon majority vote, make recommendations to the Commissioner upon any matter generally related to improving or enhancing regulation for solvency.

-5. The Board of Directors shall, at the conclusion of any insurer insolvency in which the Association was obligated to pay covered claims, prepare a report on the history and causes of such insolvency, based on the information available to the Association, and submit such report to the Commissioner.
+3. The Board of Directors may, at the conclusion of any insolvency of a domestic insurer in which the Association was obligated to pay covered claims, prepare a report on the history and causes of such insolvency, based on the information available to the Association, and submit such report to the Commissioner.

 1. The Commissioner may: